List of obsolete occupations

 This is a list of obsolete occupations.
 To be included in this list an occupation must be completely, or to a great extent, obsolete.
 For example, there are still a few lamplighters retained for ceremonial or tourist purposes, but in the main the occupation is now obsolete.
 Similarly, there are still some manual switchboard operators and elevator operators which are required for historic equipment or security reasons, but these are now considered to be obsolete occupations.
 Occupations which appear to be obsolete in industrialized countries may still be carried out commercially in other parts of the world, for example charcoal burner.
+(Note: The list aims to cover notable obsolete occupations throughout the world.
+However, detailed historical occupation statistics tend to be confined to industrialized countries so that coverage is inevitably weaker outside the OECD.)

 To be included in this list an obsolete occupation should in the past have employed significant numbers of workers (hundreds or thousands as evidenced by, for example, census data).
 Some rare occupations are included in this list, but only if they have notable practitioners, for example alchemist or phrenologist.

 Terms which describe groups of people carrying out a variety of roles, but which are not specific occupations, are excluded from this list even if they are obsolete, for example conquistador or retinue.
 Terms describing positions which have a modern equivalent, and are thus not obsolete occupations, are excluded from this list, for example a dragoman would now be termed a diplomat; similarly a cunning woman would now be termed a practitioner of folk medicine.
 Terms describing a state of being rather than an occupation are excluded, for example castrato.
 Specialist terms for an occupation, even if they are obsolete, are excluded, for example the numerous historic terms for cavalry and courtesan.
 Foreign language terms for existing occupations are excluded, for example korobeinik or Laukkuryssä which are types of peddler.
 All types of forced labour, such as slavery and penal labour are excluded from this list as they are not paid occupations.

 Only occupations which are notable, well-defined, and adequately documented in secondary sources are included in this list.

 Reasons for occupations to become obsolete

 An occupation may become obsolete for a single reason, or for a combination of reasons.
-Reasons for occupations to become obsolete fall into a number of groups:
+Reasons for occupations to become obsolete fall into a number of groups.